 Moreover, the maps are compatible with base changes of the form $Y'\to Y$, where $Y'$ is any normal integral scheme, flat and essentially quasi-projective over $k$, such that $X'=X\times_YY'$ is integral. \end{thm}

-The proof of this theorem will take up the rest of this section.
+The proof of this theorem will take up the rest of this chapter.
 After some preparations about metrics of the Deligne pairings and basic properties in the model case, the proof of the theorem will be given in \S \ref{sec pairing proof}.

-\subsection{Metrics of the Deligne pairing: statements}
+\section{Metrics of the Deligne pairing: statements}

-The goal of this subsection is two-fold.
-First, we review the treatment of the Deligne pairing of \cite{MG} to setup a framework for our treatment.
+The goal of this section is two-fold.
+First, we review the treatment of the Deligne pairing of \cite{MG} to set up a framework for our treatment.
 Second, we state some results on natural metrics of the Deligne pairing from metrics of the original line bundles, which generalizes the result of \cite{Del, Elk2} from the smooth case to the general case.
-Note that the treatments of \cite{Zha3,Mor2} on the metrics have gaps due to mis-interpretations of the definition of the canonical section $\pair{s_1, \cdots, s_{n+1}}$ of $\pair{L_1, \cdots, L_{n+1}}$ over $Y$.
+Note that the treatments of \cite{Zha3,Mor2} on the metrics have gaps due to misinterpretations of the definition of the canonical section $\pair{s_1, \cdots, s_{n+1}}$ of $\pair{L_1, \cdots, L_{n+1}}$ on $Y$.

-\subsubsection{Deligne Pairing: review}
+\subsection{Deligne Pairing: review}

 Here we recall some results of the Deligne pairing in \cite{MG}.
-Our main interest is the Deligne pairing for projective and flat morphisms, but it seems inevitable to treat non-flat morphisms of finite Tor-dimension if we want to pass to generic hyperplane sections by an induction formula.
+Our main interest is the Deligne pairing for projective and flat morphisms.
+Still, it seems inevitable to treat non-flat morphisms of finite Tor-dimension if we want to pass to generic hyperplane sections by an induction formula.
 Therefore, we will follow the generality of \cite{MG} to treat morphisms of finite Tor-dimension.

 Recall that a morphism $f:X\to Y$ of noetherian schemes is \emph{of pure relative dimension $n$} if for every $y\in Y$, every irreducible component of $X_y$ (if non-empty) has dimension $n$.

 Recall that a morphism $f:X\to Y$ of noetherian schemes is \emph{of finite Tor-dimension} if one of the following two equivalent conditions holds: \begin{itemize} \item[(a)] there is an integer $d_0$ such that $\mathrm{Tor}_d^{B}(A,M)=0$ for any $d>d_0$, for any affine open subscheme $\Spec A$ of $X$ whose image under $f$ lies in an affine open subscheme $\Spec B$ of $Y$, and for any $B$-module $M$. \item[(b)] there is an integer $d_0$ such that $\mathrm{Tor}_d^{\CO_{Y,y}}(\CO_{X,x},M)=0$ for any $d>d_0$, for any point $x\in X$ with $y=f(x)\in Y$, and for any $\CO_{Y,y}$-module $M$. \end{itemize} See \cite[III, \S3, Def.
 3.2, Prop.
 3.3]{SGA6} for more information.
 Note that this holds automatically if $f$ is flat or $Y$ is regular.
 Moreover, if $f:X\to Y$ is {of finite Tor-dimension}, and $Z$ is an effective Cartier divisor of $X$, then $Z\to Y$ is also of finite Tor-dimension.